vega/vega/docs/docs/porting-guide.md

 - For layout transforms such as `"pie"`, `"stack"`, and `"bin"`, midpoint calculations (e.g., `layout_mid`) are no longer included as output.
 Instead, one can use a `"signal"` expression to calculate a midpoint.
 For example, to compute the midpoints after a stack transform: `"y": {"scale": "yscale", "signal": "0.5 * (datum.y0 + datum.y1)"}).

 - The `"aggregate"` transform no longer uses a `"summarize"` block for defining aggregation operations.
-In Vega 3, we instead use a flat set of (equal-length) arrays specifying the aggregation fields, operations and output field names:
+In Vega 3 onward, we instead use a flat set of (equal-length) arrays specifying the aggregation fields, operations and output field names:

   {:.suppress-error}
   ```json